oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 ```

 #### Setting breakpoints
-First find the type of the method you want to set a breakpoint in.
-E.g.
+First, find the type of the method you want to set a breakpoint in, for example:
 ```text
 (gdb) info types ArrayList
 All types matching regular expression "ArrayList":